Programmergg/image-process-with-GUI/README.md

 # image-process-with-GUI
-this program is made for course of image processing by python
+this program is made for course of image processing by python.
+And this program uses tkinter to make GUI.